-Elevate your senses at dinner parties by finishing them off with impressive dessert and ice wine styles.
-We’ll refer to both of these as dessert wines which can be served as your dessert or as an accompaniment.
+Elevate your senses at dinner parties by finishing them off with impressive port, dessert and ice wine styles.
+We’ll refer to all of these as dessert wines which can be served as your dessert or as an accompaniment.
 Serve your white dessert wines chilled or cold and your red dessert wines at room temperature or slightly chilled.

 Plan ahead and make your next DIY craft winemaking experience focused on gift-giving.
 Make dessert wines for Christmas gifts, customer appreciation gifts or wedding favours.
 Some selections are subject to seasonal availability.